No proof of funds for the Canadian Experience Class

 Best regards,

 Book a Call with Cédric Marin, Immigration Lawyer.
 Whether you're applying for the first time or trying to overturn a refusal, I provide one-on-one legal representation to get you results.
 No legal assistants.
 No generic advice.
-Just complete, well-prepared applications and strategic support when things go wrong.
-Let's talk about how to move your case forward—successfully.
+Just complete, well-prepared applications and strategic support to prevent things from going wrong and ensure we get it right the first time.
+Let's talk about how to move your case forward - successfully.